bhoward/focsipedia/docs/fp/doodle.md

 | tomato | turquoise | violet | wheat |
 | white | whiteSmoke | yellow | yellowGreen |

-The `Font(fontSize, fontFamily, fontWeight, fontStyle)` constructor:
+Arguments of the `font(fontSize, fontFamily, fontWeight, fontStyle)` functions have the following properties:
 * `fontFamily` is a type that has 3 cases: Mono, Sans, and Sarif.
 * `fontWeight` is a type that has 2 cases: Bold and Regular.
 * `fontStyle` is a type that has 2 cases: Italic and Normal.